 Living A Balanced Life

-Reflection on Balance by Sr. Maribeth Wentzlaff OSB
+Reflection on a balanced life by Sr. Maribeth Wentzlaff OSB

 * As of June 4, 2017, S. Maribeth Wentzlaff accepted a six-year term position as Prioress for the Yankton Benedictines.
-The reflection below is from her previous ministry serving as the Director of Campus Ministry at Mount Marty College.
+The reflection on a balanced life below is from her previous ministry serving as the Director of Campus Ministry at Mount Marty College.

 Upon looking at my messy desk and observing my jam-packed daily schedule, an outsider might question my Benedictine Balance.
 Granted, I do keep some crazy hours with my ministry (as the Director of Campus Ministry and Director of Residence Life at Mount Marty College), family, and community commitments.
 However, balance means more than having a clean desk or an 8:00 – 5:00 job.
 To me, it means finding time to grow in body, mind, and spirit every single day.